YaroDido/projectsGUI/README.md

 # My GUI Projects from Studies
-Here i am put my GUI projects from studies
+Here are my GUI projects from studies, because I want to show my skills at this moment